Skip to content ↓

 Intent

 At Stamshaw Junior School, we view Computing as a fundamental subject to help shape and prepare children with the skills and knowledge needed for our continuously growing and changing digital world.
-We aim to prepare our child to use the Internet with confidence but also in a safe and respectful way.
+We aim to prepare our children to use the internet with confidence but also in a safe and respectful way.
 They will understand the necessary precautions to take to stay safe and know where to seek help.
 Children will also utilise computing efficiently to enhance their learning of all subjects.
 To be good computer scientists, children will have the opportunity to write and debug code successfully and with confidence across different systems and devices.
-We will facilitate the children at Stamshaw Junior School to become digitally literate — able to use a range of media, express themselves and develop ideas through information technology — preparing them to become active, responsible citizens in an ever-growing digital world.
+We will facilitate the children at Stamshaw Junior School to become digitally literate - able to use a range of media, express themselves and develop ideas through information technology – preparing them to become active, responsible citizens in an ever-growing digital world.

 The National Curriculum for Computing aims to ensure that all pupils:

-Can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

-Can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
+can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.

-Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

-Are responsible, competent, confident and creative users of information and communication technology
+are responsible, competent, confident and creative users of information and communication technology.

 Implementation

-We also find ways to occasionally teach away from using actual technology in paper tasks.
+We also find ways occasionally to teach away from using actual technology in paper tasks.
 This helps to demonstrate in unconventional ways, such as creating a sequence of instructions to show how to carry out an action.
 The children would learn to create an algorithm whilst understanding how to debug their sequence.

 Impact

 Formative assessments take place throughout the year and teachers evaluate the progress and attainment against the National Curriculum expectations of attainment.
-Teachers use this assessment technique to inform future lessons; ensuring children are supported and challenged appropriately.
+Teachers use this assessment technique to inform future lessons, ensuring children are supported and challenged appropriately.

-Further information is gathered through pupil questionnaires; highlighting strengths, achievement, and any improvements, knowledge and skills that still need to be embedded.
+Further information is gathered through pupil questionnaires, highlighting strengths, achievement, and any improvements, knowledge and skills that still need to be embedded.

 Computing Progression of Sequencing